nnrustamo/marlin/doc/content/source/tensor_computes/LBMComputeResidual.md

 !syntax description /TensorComputes/Solve/LBMComputeResidual

 This object simply computes the L1 difference between current and old timestep scalar vectors.
-This difference is used as a residual in LBM simulations to tell how far the simulaion is from stead-state.
+This difference is used as a residual in LBM simulations to tell how far the simulaion is from steady-state.

 ## Overview